urbanbigdatacentre/waterproofingdataplatform/README.md

 ## About this repo

 This is a repository that compiles the different components developed for the [Waterproofing Data project](https://www.ubdc.ac.uk/research/research-projects/urban-sustainability-participation/waterproofing-data/).
+It includes the different elements working together to make possible the integration of citizen-generated data about flooding and official rainfall records.
+The platform support two interfaces: a mobile application for flood data collection and a dashboard for aggregated and site specific data visualisation.
+Complementary, the platform uses a data lake to ingest different data types and formats that combines azure function and azure data lake gen2 technologies.
+To complete the technological stack, there are transformation functions, a metadata oriented database, a user authentication module and a query API to enable data access.

-It includes the different elements working together to make
+The idea of a platform aims at implementing a novel reference architecture that brings together cutting edge technologies to citizen-science.
+Therefore, the data platform is designed and implemented to potentially support data production and integration for other risk-related events.

 ## Getting the project